anthonyshibitov/etch/README.md

 TO-DO

-1. [ ] Use a flex container to house the squares.
+1. [X] Use a ~~flex~~ grid container to house the squares.
-2. [ ] Containers are drawn dynamically via JS depending on what the grid size is set to using a slider.
+2. [X] Containers are drawn dynamically via JS depending on what the grid size is set to using a slider.
 (Project recommends a text input, seems less convenient though)
-3. [ ] Add a hover property to the squares to change the color to black to indicae it has been drawn
+3. [X] Add a ~~hover~~ click-and-drag ~~property~~ move eventListener to the squares to change the color to black to indicae it has been drawn
-4. [ ] Add a clear button, and apply button for the slider
+4. [X] Add a clear button, and apply button for the slider

 Off rip, it seems like the most difficult part is going to be creating the matrix.
 Will need two loops to iterate x times (x being the value denoted by the slider position) in the x and y axis, respectively.